-The Board has carefully reviewed the fee petition and finds it satisfies the requirements of section 501.9(e) of the Board's implementing regulations.
-The Board concludes that the fee requested is reasonable.
+The Board has reviewed the fee petition and finds that it satisfies the requirements of section 501.9(e) of the Board's implementing regulations.
+The Board after review of the petition concludes that the fee requested is reasonable.

 The Board notes that under 20 C.F.R. § 501.9(e) "[n]o claim for a fee for legal or other service performed on appeal before the Board is valid unless approved by the Board."
 Under 19 U.S.C. § 292, collecting a fee without the approval of the Board may constitute a misdemeanor, subject to fine or imprisonment up to a year or both.